Residents with green cards and work visas can qualify for a U.S. mortgage even if they are not U.S. citizens.

 U.S. credit score

+All applicants need a valid Social Security number and enough history of using credit in the U.S. to generate a credit report and credit score.
 In addition, most lenders require a minimum number of trade lines in the credit report.
 A trade line is simply a credit account such as a credit card, auto loan, or personal line of credit.

-In some cases, the lender can request a credit report and credit score using account history from other accounts such as water, electric, cell phone, and cable TV.
+In some cases, the lender can request a credit report and credit score using account history from other accounts such as water, electric, cellphone, and cable TV.
 This would be considered a non-traditional credit report and is acceptable with some lenders.

 Borrowers need at least 12-month history in at least two or three accounts to generate a credit score.
 For this reason, new immigrants typically wait at least a year before applying for a home loan.

 Check your home buying eligibility.
-Start here (Mar 20th, 2023)
+Start here (Oct 13th, 2024)

 Proving foreign income and assets